 - Prepayment penalty.
-You may be charged a prepayment penalty if you pay off your loan early.
+You may be charged a prepayment penalty if you repay your loan early.
 This fee is less common with lines of credit than with other types of business loans.

 The bottom line

 A small business line of credit is a great loan option for businesses.
-Companies can access their line of credit when needed and only need to pay accrued interest on the amount taken out.
+Companies can access their line of credit when needed and only pay accrued interest on the amount they use.

-Business lines of credit come with associated costs and fees.
-Consider the cost — plus other features the lenders offer — before applying to ensure that this loan is the right fit for your company.
+As with any financing, business lines of credit have associated costs and fees.
+Consider the cost — plus other features the lenders offer — before applying to ensure that the line of credit you choose is the right fit for your business.